A multi-channel approach for automatic microseismic event association using RANSAC-based arrival time event clustering(RATEC): Acknowledgement

 \section{Acknowledgement}

 This work is supported by the Center for Energy and Geo Processing at Georgia Tech and King Fahd University of Petroleum and Minerals.
-We are grateful to Prof. Zhigang Peng and Zefeng Li for helpful discussions and the analysis of microearthquake data.
+We are grateful to Zefeng Li for helpful discussions and the analysis of microearthquake data.
 The seismic data analyzed in this study are owned by Signal Hill Petroleum, Inc. and acquired by NodalSeismic LLC.
 We thank NodalSeismic LLC for making the one-week data available in this study.
+LYC and ZP are partially supported by NSF award EAR-1818611.